opentsdb-js/opentsdb.js/README.md

 ### Unit

 Unit tests use the [Mocha](http://visionmedia.github.io/mocha) test framework with [Chai](http://chaijs.com) assertions.

-To run the tests, execute the following command in the top-level application directory to run the tests:
+To run the tests, execute the following command in the top-level application directory:

 ``` bash
 $ make test